-Acanthocereus tetragonus, formerly known as Cereus tetragonus, is a tall, columnar cactus native to southern Florida and the Lower Rio Grande Valley of Texas in the United States, Mexico, Central America, Caribbean, and northern South America.
-Acanthocereus tetragonus ‘Fairy Castles’, commonly known as Fairy Castle Cactus, is a miniature cultivar of this species with many curved branches that resemble the turrets of a castle.
-As some expert classify this cactus as a cultivar of Cereus hildmannianus, it is also known as Cereus hildmannianus f. monstruosus ‘Fairy Castles’.
+Acanthocereus tetragonus, formerly known as Cereus tetragonus, is a tall columnar cactus native to southern Florida and the Lower Rio Grande Valley of Texas in the United States, Mexico, Central America, Caribbean, and northern South America.
+Acanthocereus tetragonus 'Fairy Castle', commonly known as Fairy Castle Cactus, is a miniature cultivar of this species with many curved branches that resemble the turrets of a castle.
+Because some experts classify this cactus as a cultivar of Cereus hildmannianus, it is also known as Cereus hildmannianus f. monstruosus 'Fairy Castle'.

-This cactus is a very slow growing plant that reaches up to 6 feet (1.8 m) tall.
-The stems are 5-sided with woolly based spines along each plane.
-The limbs are a bright green turning woody and brown with age.
-Different branches are formed over time which slowly lengthen and produce an interesting silhouette.
-Nocturnal, white or yellow flowers are rarely produced.
-They are large and usually will not occur until the plant is 10 years old or more.
+This cactus is a very slow-growing plant that reaches up to 6 feet (1.8 m).
+The stems are 5-sided with woolly-based spines along each plane.
+The limbs are bright green, turning woody and brown with age.
+Different branches are formed over time, which slowly lengthen and produce an interesting silhouette.
+Nocturnal, white, or yellow flowers are rarely produced.
+They are large and usually will not occur until the plant is ten years old or more.

 Fairy Castle Cactus is easy to care for.
 It is one of the most commonly sold indoor cacti because of its popularity among beginners.
-You can find them at any garden center, online, or even your local grocery store.
-They are often sold with bright straw pink or yellow flowers hot-glued to its spires.
-Many growers prefer to gently remove the fake flowers, or allow them to fall off as the cactus grows.
+You can find them at any garden center, online, or even at your local grocery store.
+They are often sold with bright straw pink or yellow flowers hot-glued to their spires.
+Many growers prefer to gently remove the fake flowers or allow them to fall off as the cactus grows.

 Growing Conditions and General Care

-Fairy Castle Cactus is a full sun plant that requires well drained soil.
+Fairy Castle Cactus requires full sun and well-drained soil.
 Plant the cactus in an unglazed clay pot that allows excess moisture to evaporate.
-Fairy Castle Cactus will grow best in a good cactus potting soil or you can make your own.
+Fairy Castle Cactus will grow best in good cactus potting soil, or you can make your own.

-Place Fairy Castle Cactus in a bright sunny location that is away from drafts or air conditioning.
-When you water, water until the liquid comes out of the drainage holes and then allow the soil to completely dry out before watering.
+Place Fairy Castle Cactus in a bright sunny location away from drafts or air conditioning.
+When you water, water until the liquid comes out of the drainage holes, and then allow the soil to dry out before watering.
 Overwatering is the easiest way to damage a cactus.
-Fairy Castle Cactus care is easiest in winter when you can cut in half the amount of water the plant receives.
+Fairy Castle Cactus care is most effortless in winter when you can cut in half the amount of water the plant receives.

 Fertilize with a good cactus fertilizer in spring when growth resumes.
 Feed monthly or with irrigation in a dilution that is half strength.
 Suspend the feeding in winter.

 Fairy Castle Cactus needs plenty of space for its roots.
-Repotting should be done every other year, or when the plant has outgrown its pot.
+Therefore, repotting should be done every other year or when the plant has outgrown its pot.

 - Back to genus Acanthocereus